GTFOBins/GTFOBins.github.io/_gtfobins/readelf.md

 ---
 description: |
   Each line is corrupted by a prefix string and wrapped inside single quotes.
+Also consider that lines are actually parsed as `readelf` options thus some file contents may lead to unexpected results.
 functions:
   file-read:
     - code: |